 (photo credit: REUTERS)

-“The president asked the American president-elect to not take this step [moving the embassy], as it will have destructive consequences on the peace process, the two state solution and the safety and security of the region,” official PA news site Wafa reported on Monday, paraphrasing Abbas’s letter.
-Wafa did not specify exactly when the letter was sent to Trump.
+“The president asked the American president-elect to not take this step [moving the embassy], as it will have destructive consequences on the peace process, the two state solution and the safety and security of the region,” Wafa, the official PA news site, reported on Monday, paraphrasing Abbas’s letter.
+Wafa did not indicate exactly when the letter was sent to Trump.

 John Kerry warns US against moving embassy to Jerusalem

 “We heard a lot of statements relating to moving the US Embassy, which we hope are not true and will not be implemented, but if implemented, then the peace process in the Middle East, and even peace in the world, will be sent into an inescapable crisis,” Abbas said in Bethlehem on Friday.

 Mahmoud Habash, Abbas’s adviser on religious affairs, cautioned on Friday that moving the embassy would be tantamount to “a declaration of war on Muslims.”

 “Everything can collapse if the embassy is moved to Jerusalem,” said Habash, who also serves as the PA’s supreme Sharia judge.
 “It could leave a door wide open to possibilities that no one wants.”

 Many Israeli ministers have encouraged Trump to move the US Embassy to Jerusalem.